 - No personal guarantees required

-*Please note MTF is an unregulated lender, so it is a strict condition of the loan that if the second charge loan is secured on a residential property, it must be for business purposes only.
+*Please note mtf is an unregulated lender, so it is a strict condition that if the second charge loan is secured on a residential property, it must be for business purposes only.

 Get in touch with us by calling 0203 051 2331, our team are on hand to discuss your second charge bridging loan enquiry and will be happy to answer all your questions and allay any concerns.
 We are the experts, here for you.